Pyroxenium/Basalt/docs/objects/Object.md

-This is the base class of all visual objects.
-This means, if you create a button, label, frame or something else visual (no timers, threads or animations) the following methods apply:
+This is the base class for all visual objects.
+Which means, if you create a button, label, frame or something else (no timers, threads or animations) the following methods apply:

 ## show
 Shows the object (only if the parent frame is already visible)